 An industry leader Zeppo is beautfully bred for smooth skin, round and clean shape and a very fine taproot.
 Zeppo also is easier to thin as each capsule contains less embryos so the seedlings are less congested.
 Read more about Beetroot ‘Zeppo’ F1 (Beta vulgaris)

 Traditional Italian multi cut variety for sowing in early August and early September for a spring and early summer crop of delicious small heads.
-Produces a lot of side shoots once the main head is cut.
+For spring or late autumn harvest of delicious small 6-9cm heads.
+De Cicco makes lots of side shoots after main head is cut.
 Read more about Broccoli 'De Cicco' (Organic) (Brassica oleracea)

 Southern Italian Leaf Broccoli The leaves are picked for the table not the small flower heads which should be removed as they appear.
 To many people this has a better flavour than kale.
 Cook it as you would kale or spinach.
 It can be used as a baby leaf too.

-Belstar is a terrific new variety of Broccoli for planting in late winter, spring, summer and autumn for a crop of delicious broccoli just about the whole year round Read more about Broccoli ‘Belstar’ F1
+Belstar is a terrific new variety of Broccoli for sowing during late winter, spring, summer and early autumn for a crop of delicious broccoli just about the whole year round Read more about Broccoli ‘Belstar’ F1

 A handsome looking cabbage with deep blue-green leaves and dense tender yellow interior leaves.
 Great flavour suited to cooking.
 Sow seed from August until December for a long harvest season.
 75 days from transplant.